Skip to main content Skip to footer

 • Yes

-Contact your tester and have them submit the test report or, if you have a copy, you can email it to backflow@meridiancity.org.
+Contact your tester and have them submit the test report, or if you have a copy, you can email it to backflow@meridiancity.org.
 Once the passing test report is received, water will be restored on the same business day.

 • No